Blooym/YouDownloader/README.md

 ## Pull Requests
 Please keep all commits in the pull request to the [commit convention](./.github/COMMIT_CONVENTION.md) to allow for automatic changelog generation when a release is made.

 Multiple jobs will be ran when a pull-request is made to ensure it is up to standards and builds correctly.
-A build artifact will be available for 90 days after the last workflow on the pull request is ran with the compiled archive.

 # License
 📜 YouDownloader is licensed under the [**MIT** license](./LICENSE) (c) 2021 AngelNull.